PharmaLedger-IMI/acdc-components/docker/README.md

 # How to backup the simulated blockchain under external-volume and update just the leaflet-ssapp

-WARNING: IT DOES NOT WORK!
+**WARNING: IT SEEMS NOT WORK!**

+users from previous MAH Enterprise Wallet no longer work.

 1 - Before deploying new code...